 Many schools have responded to this need through Master of Science degrees in a variety of different areas–some in business analytics, some in data mining, and others still in analytics.

 They often go by different names, and many have different emphases, but what they all have in common is a commitment to training professionals in big data who can help us all figure out what to do with all the information at our disposal.
+These programs ensure you graduate an expert in big data.
+They do that through rigorous curriculums as well as hands-on experience.
+Indeed, these programs require practicums and internships

-What Are the Best Big Data Degrees?
+What are the best Big Data degrees?

 So where are these programs?
 And where do you start?
 That's where we come in.
 We've compiled a list of the top 50 degrees in big data with your needs in mind.
 Some are online, some not, and some offer flexibility in this particular respect.